 In the past, there have been instances where failure to recognize existing soils constraints have resulted in buildings that experience severe flooding, wetness problems and/or, over the long run, structural problems.
 Therefore, soil boundaries must be identified on the inventory map.
 In addition, development limitations must be provided either in a separate report or as a note on the plan drawing.
 Severely limited areas must be highlighted on the plan drawing.
-Soils with severe limitations for development are those that have one or more of the following characteristics as identified in the most recent version of the Soil Survey of Montgomery County, Maryland, prepared by the United States Department of Agriculture Natural Resources Conservation Service (NRCS):
+Soils with severe limitations for development are those that have one or more of the following characteristics as identified in the 1995 Soil Survey of Montgomery County, Maryland, prepared by the United States Department of Agriculture Natural Resources Conservation Service (NRCS):

-- · Seasonal high water table
+- Seasonal high water table

 - Subject to flood hazard

-- · Poor drainage
+- Poor drainage

-- · Wetland/hydric soil conditions
+- Wetland/hydric soil conditions

-- · High shrink/swell potential
+- High shrink/swell potential

 - Shallow depth to bedrock

-- · Excessive slopes
+- Excessive slopes

-- · High susceptibility to erosion
+- High susceptibility to erosion

 One of the most common of these characteristics in Montgomery County is highly erodible soils.
 Highly erodible soils are those listed as having a "severe hazard of erosion" in the 1995 Soil Survey of Montgomery County (see Appendix C for a complete list of highly erodible soil types).
-Erodible soils on slopes over 15% must be delineated on the NRI and highlighted for potential inclusion in the protected areas of the site.
+Erodible soils on slopes over 15 percent must be delineated on the NRI and highlighted for potential inclusion in the protected areas of the site.
 Table 2.
-Recommended Buffers for Wetlands, Springs and Seeps Outside SPAs
+Recommended Buffers for Wetlands, Springs, and Seeps Outside SPAs (For sites in the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment Planning Area, see Chapter VIII.)

-Stream Use & Order Wetlands of Special State Concern Wetlands with Steep Slopes Wetlands with Erodible Soils Other Wetlands Use III, First & Second Order Streams 100' 50-100' 50-100' 50' Use III, Third & Higher Order Streams 100' 25-100' 25-100' 251 Use IV, First & Second Order Streams 100' 40-100' 40-100' 40' Use IV, Third & Higher Order Streams 100' 25-100' 25-100' 25' Use I, First & Second Order Streams 100' 25-100' 25-100' 25' Use I, Third & Higher Order Streams 100' 25-100' 25-100' 25'
+Stream Use & Order Wetlands of Special State Concern Wetlands with Steep Slopes Wetlands with Erodible Soils Other Wetlands Use III, First & Second Order Streams 100' 50-100' 50-100' 50' Use III, Third & Higher Order Streams 100' 25-100' 25-100' 25' Use IV, First & Second Order Streams 100' 40-100' 40-100' 40' Use IV, Third & Higher Order Streams 100' 25-100' 25-100' 25' Use I, First & Second Order Streams 100' 25-100' 25-100' 25' Use I, Third & Second Order Streams 100' 25-100' 25-100' 25'

-NOTE: Isolated farm ponds, existing stormwater management ponds or man-made drainage ditches are exempt from these expanded buffer recommendations.
-See Appendix A for a definition of State Water Use designations and Appendix B for a definition of stream order.
+NOTE: Isolated farm ponds, existing storm water management ponds or man-made drainage ditches are exempt from these expanded buffer recommendations.
+See Appendix A for a definition of State Water Use-Class designations and Appendix B for a definition of stream order.

-- Wetlands of special State concern, as identified by the Maryland Department of the Environment and the Maryland Department of Natural Resources, are subject to a minimum 100-foot buffer by State regulations. - Buffer for wetlands adjacent to steep slopes will be expanded to include the steep slopes up to 100 foot maximum.
-For wetlands outside SPAs, steep slopes are defined as 25% or greater on the steepest 50 feet within the 100 feet adjacent to the wetland. - Buffer for wetlands adjacent to erodible soils will be expanded to include the erodible soils up to 100 foot maximum.
+Wetlands of Special State Concern, as identified by the Maryland Department of the Environment and the Maryland Department of Natural Resources, are subject to a minimum 100-foot buffer by State regulations.

+Buffer for wetlands adjacent to steep slopes will be expanded to include the steep slopes up to 100 foot maximum.
+For wetlands outside SPAs, steep slopes are defined as 25 percent or greater on the steepest 50 feet within the 100 feet adjacent to the wetland.

+Buffer for wetlands adjacent to erodible soils will be expanded to include the erodible soils up to 100 foot maximum.
 Erodible soils are those soils classified as having a severe hazard of erosion in the soil profile descriptions of the Soil Survey of Montgomery County (July 1995), published by the Natural Resources Conservation Service (formerly SCS) (see Appendix C).
 Figure 4.
-Illustration of Stream Buffers in a Use III Watershed with Wetlands
+Illustration of Stream Buffers in a Use-Class III Watershed with Wetlands